Glossary & Lingo

 raw water

 Water in its natural state, prior to any treatment.
-Usually the water entering the first treatment process of a water treatment plant.
+Usually the water entering the first treatment process of a water treatment plan

 reservoir

-A pond, lake, basin, or other structure (natural or artificial) that stores, regulates, or controls water.
+A pond, lake, basin, or other structure (natural or human-made) that stores, regulates, or controls water.

 residual chlorine